Better Care

-Lymphoedema service
+Lymphoedema Service

 The lymphoedema service consists of a team of clinical Nurse Specialists experienced in the prevention, treatment and management of lymphoedema.
 The service, which covers all of Birmingham, Solihull and Sandwell, provides care for patients in a clinic environment, domiciliary visit or community hospital environment as deemed necessary.